Vin-Odhis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+ script that sets the permission to the file hello as follows: